-Section 5.5 COUNTERPARTS.
+Section 5.5 Counterparts.
 This Agreement may be executed by the parties hereto in separate counterparts and when so executed shall constitute one Agreement, notwithstanding that all parties are not signatories to the same counterpart.

-Section 5.6 GOVERNING LAW.
+Section 5.6 Governing Law.
 This Agreement shall be governed and construed in accordance with the laws of the State of Delaware applicable to agreements made and to be performed entirely within such state, without giving effect to the conflict of laws principles of such state.

-Section 5.7 SUCCESSORS AND ASSIGNS.
+Section 5.7 Successors and Assigns.
 Subject to Section 4, this Agreement shall be binding upon and inure to the benefit of and be enforceable by the successors and assigns of the parties hereto.

-IN WITNESS WHEREOF, first above written. this Agreement has been executed as of the date Address: SUPERIOR ENERGY SERVICES, INC. 1105 Peters Road Harvey, Louisiana 70058 Attn: Terence E. Hall Fax: 504-362-1818 By: Terence E. Hall President Address: 600 Travis, Suite 6000 Houston, Texas 77002 Attn: Ben A. Guill Fax: 713-224-0771 Attn: Ben A. Guill FIRST RESERVE FUND VII, LIMITED PARTNERSHIP By: First Reserve GP VII, L.P., its General Partner By: First Reserve Corporation, its General Partner Ву: Ben A. Guill President FIRST RESERVE FUND VIII, LIMITED PARTNERSHIP By: First Reserve GP VIII, L.P., its General Partner By: First Reserve Corporation, its General Partner By: Ben A. Guill President
+IN WITNESS WHEREOF, this Agreement has been executed as of the date the first above written.
+Address: SUPERIOR ENERGY SERVICES, INC. 1105 Peters Road By: Harvey, Louisiana 70058 Attn: Terence E. Hall Terence E. Hall Fax: 504-362-1818 President FIRST RESERVE FUND VII, LIMITED PARTNERSHIP Address: 600 Travis, Suite 6000 By: First Reserve GP VII, L.P., its General Houston, Texas 77002 By: First Reserve Corporation, its General Partner Attn: Ben A. Guill Fax: 713-224-0771 Attn: Ben A. Guill Ben A. Guill President FIRST RESERVE FUND VIII, LIMITED PARTNERSHIP By: First Reserve GP VIII, L.P., its General Partner By: First Reserve Corporation, its General

+Ben A. Guill President